Judge rules US ex-cardinal not competent to stand trial for sexual abuse

 Issued on: Modified:

-Based on the testimony of a forensic psychologist that he has dementia, "Mr. McCarrick is not competent to stand trial," ruled Massachusetts state judge Paul McCallum.
+Based on the testimony of a forensic psychologist that the 93-year-old has dementia, "Mr. McCarrick is not competent to stand trial," ruled Massachusetts state judge Paul McCallum.

 "The commonwealth does not have a good-faith basis to proceed any longer with the prosecution given the testimony and the opinion of the psychologist that Mr. McCarrick is not restorable to competency," the prosecutor said.

+The youth was unnamed in the complaint but has since been identified as James Grein, 64.

-The 1974 incident allegedly took place on the campus of Wellesley College in Massachusetts during the boy's brother's wedding reception.
+The 1974 incident allegedly took place on the campus of Wellesley College in Massachusetts during Grein's brother's wedding reception.

 The charge was filed two years after McCarrick was ejected from the Catholic Church, when he became the highest-ranking Church figure to be expelled in modern times.